 All enforcement agents add fees to your debt, but HCEOs have a different scale of fees.
 These fees are set in law.

-If you have a debt of £1,000, when all the fees have been added on, the debt will total at least £2,285.
+If you have a debt of £1,000, after fees the debt will total at least £2,285.

 Breakdown of High Court enforcement officers’ fees

-• £190 +7.5% of the debt value over £1,000 added when the HCEO first visits
+• £190 plus 7.5% of the debt value over £1,000: For the first visit

-• £525 +7.5% of the debt value over £1,000 if the HCEO comes back to remove your goods
+• £525 plus 7.5% of the debt value over £1,000: For returning to take your goods

-• Other storage and auction costs
+• Other costs for storage and auctions

 Read more guides to dealing with bailiffs and enforcement agents.